ltilo/INF219_PolyA-Project/README.md

 In this file you can see my steps how to create the *.bam file from the raw data.
 I used poretools, minimap2 aligner and samtools.

+### main.R
+This is my main R-script using all the function and plotting the result

 ### finding_overlap_and_traceback.R
 In this file I show what I did so far to finding overlaps.
 I also wrote a function that can be used for backtracing to the *.fast5 files